 7 Tips for Better Bladder Health

-2. Cut Out Alcohol and Caffeine
+2. Cut out alcohol and caffeine

 Alcohol and caffeine are diuretics, so they increase the volume of your urine.
 Both of these substances are also known to irritate the bladder, adding to urgency and incontinence issues.

-3. Drink Plenty of Water
+3. Drink plenty of water

+It may seem counterintuitive, but if urgency and incontinence are an issue for you, avoid the temptation to drink less.
 Being dehydrated only leads to more issues, including an increased chance of developing a UTI.
 Chronic dehydration can also shrink your bladder to a smaller size, causing it to hold less volume.

 4. Lose weight